PATRIC3/p3_docs/docroot/videos/proteome_comparison_service.md

 # Proteome Comparison Service Tutorial

 ## Overview
-This set of short videos provides a step-by-step demonstration of using the PATRIC Proteome Comparison Service to identify insertions and deletions in up to nine target genomes that are compared with one reference, which can be a researcher’s private genome in PATRIC, a genome that has been annotated outside PATRIC, any of the publicly available genomes in PATRIC, or a set of proteins that you have saved in PATRIC as a feature group..
+This set of short videos provides a step-by-step demonstration of using the PATRIC Proteome Comparison Service to identify insertions and deletions in up to nine target genomes that are compared with one reference, which can be a researcher’s private genome in PATRIC, a genome that has been annotated outside PATRIC, any of the publicly available genomes in PATRIC, or a set of proteins that you have saved in PATRIC as a feature group.
 From these videos you will learn how to do the following:

 * Select parameters for the service
 * Use a genome, feature group, or FASTA file as the reference